alljoyn/core-alljoyn/alljoyn_core/docs/README.windows.txt

 -------------------------

-This subtree contains one complete copy of the AllJoyn SDK for Windows 7, built for a single CPU type (either x86 or x86_64), VARIANT (either debug or release), and for a single version of Microsoft Visual Studio (either 2010 or 2012).
+This subtree contains one complete copy of the AllJoyn SDK for Windows 7, built for a single CPU type (x86_64), VARIANT (either debug or release), and for a single version of Microsoft Visual Studio (2013).

 The CPU, VARIANT, and MSVS version is normally incorporated into the name of the package or folder containing this SDK.